PUBLISH IN XML AND HTML

-As of March 3, the Multidisciplinary Scientific Journal RECIMA21 will offer, in addition to the traditional PDF version, the publication of articles also in XML format, adopting a more advanced technological standard aligned with the requirements of major national and international indexing databases.
-XML publication enhances interoperability, automated indexing, international visibility, and long-term digital preservation of scientific content, representing a strategic advancement in the journal’s editorial qualification.
+As of April 2, the Multidisciplinary Scientific Journal RECIMA21 now offers, in addition to the traditional PDF version, the publication of articles in XML and HTML formats, adopting a more advanced technological standard aligned with the requirements of major national and international indexing databases.
+Publication in XML and HTML enhances interoperability, automated indexing, international visibility, and digital preservation of scientific content, representing a strategic advancement in the journal’s editorial quality.

 Understand the difference!!

-It is a closed, visual, and static file format.
+It is a closed, visual, and static file.
 It preserves exactly the layout, fonts, images, and pagination.

 Advantages: